AlvisOu/Blockchain_Project/DESIGN.md

     a copy of the blockchain from every other peer.
 It will then compare each peer's blockchain and take the longest one there is.

-    For forking, we will address simultaneous blocks on a high level.
+    For forking, we will address simultaneous blocks on the network level.
 If, say, there are two chains, and a fork occurs creating blocks A and B, the chains will individually just accept whatever block comes first, since both blocks will have the same height and thus have no priority